 Best Protection for Multiple Devices

 Looking at Avast vs. Malwarebytes, you’ll see some differences between these two well-known antivirus programs.
-Avast is good for people who want superior online shopping security with the usual security features like phishing and ransomware protection.
+Avast is ideal for individuals seeking enhanced online shopping security, including standard features such as phishing and ransomware protection.
 It also offers one of the best free antivirus programs on the market.

-Malwarebytes provides a free web security browser extension and works well with other antivirus programs, and it also starts at a cheaper price than Avast.
-For paid plans, Malwarebytes ranges from Free–$99.99/yr as compared to Avast’s pricing of $35.88-$119.88/yr (first year only).
+Malwarebytes offers a free web security browser extension that complements other antivirus programs and is available at a lower price point than Avast.
+For paid plans, Malwarebytes ranges from $44.99–$232.49/yr as compared to Avast’s pricing of $35.88-$119.88/yr (first year only).

 We’ll dig into the differences and similarities between these two antivirus programs in our Avast vs. Malwarebytes review.